Only five ingredients for these chocolate cashew butter fudge pops? Yes please, and thank you very much.

 Nut-free? – Sunbutter also works!
 You must may end up wanting more sweetness (i.e. adding coconut sugar.)
 Taste test popsicle mixture before freezing.

 Cacao or Unsweetened Cocoa Powder – This is what you’ll use to get the chocolate flavor.

 Medjool Dates – Healthy, fiber filled fruit sweetener making these a no added sugar fudge pops recipe.

 Vanilla Extract – Adds a nice flavor addition.
 You can never go wrong with adding a touch of vanilla.

-- Basically everything is thrown into the blender at one time and processed until smooth.
+- Add all ingredients into the blender and processed until smooth.

-- Pour the mixture into your popsicles molds and freeze for about four hours.
+- Pour the mixture into popsicle molds and freeze for one hour, then insert popsicle sticks into center and freeze for another 3 hours.

-Option to drizzle on more chocolate and some cashew pieces for a little something extra.
+Option to drizzle on more chocolate and some cashew pieces for extra credit.